Analysis | The strange, sudden, bipartisan avoidance of Roe v. Wade

 Harris’s pivot reflects the prevailing Democratic strategy, which is to make Barrett’s confirmation all about Obamacare.
 Democrats seem to believe this is the issue that most directly motivates people to oppose Barrett — and perhaps vote accordingly.
 They also seem to fear that a robust discussion of Roe and abortion might tempt them into a discussion of Barrett’s religion, which was a trap they fell into during her 2017 confirmation to a federal appeals court.

-At last week’s presidential debate, Biden also turned a question on Barrett’s nomination to Obamacare, rather than Roe — though he did later say “the president also is opposed to Roe v.
+At last week’s presidential debate, Biden also turned a question on Barrett’s nomination to Obamacare, rather than Roe — though he did later say that “the president also is opposed to Roe v.
 Wade.
 That’s on the ballot, as well — in the court, in the court.”

 So Harris’s tack might not have been surprising.
 But Pence’s?
 He had a chance to say this was an opportunity to outlaw abortion in states such as Indiana, which he has long pushed for, and he totally passed.
 That may be because polls have recently shown overwhelming support for Roe remaining on the books.
 (Though this question is much more nuanced, with about half of people saying abortion should be mostly illegal — something that wouldn’t be possible without overturning Roe.)